happytm/BatteryNode/README.md

 ### KISS (Keep It Simple Stupid) design principle  - no over engeeniering.

-### True DIY - No need to buy expensive commercial products except ESP32 barebone modules and some low cost sensor modules, coin cell battery and/or small solar panels based on use cases.
+### True DIY

+In most use cases no need to buy expensive commercial products except ESP32 barebone modules and NTC thermistors for temperature sensor, photoresistors or phototransistors for light sensor, some low cost sensor modules, LDO and/or battery charging IC, coin cell battery and/or small solar panels based on use cases.

 ### Ultra low power consumption - This is the main goal of this project.
 Proberequest protocol is used for data transfer to conserve power.